christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

 ### 2.3 Generating the S&P500 Stock List Dropdown

-Some calc's only need to be performed once.
-I typically add these to the top of my application (or in a file that I source)

-e.g. get_stock_list() on top (above the ### UI)
+Some calculations only need to be performed once.
+I typically add these to the top of my application (or in a file that we can `source()`).
+For example we need `get_stock_list()` for our initial set up only once and can place it on top of our script (above the ### UI section).

+Let's modify the above added `pickerOnput()` for our use case (the stock list dropdown selection).

-pickerInput: Check out the shinyWidgets documentation for more information on available widgets and options --> change the choices to stocklist$label multiple = F selected = filter to aAAPLE (This will fail if AAPL is not present.
+Check out the shinyWidgets documentation for more information on available widgets liek pickerInput() and their options.
+And run `?pickerOptions`

+Steps:

+* Change the choices to stocklist$label
+* Set multiple = F
+* selected = You can filter it to AAPL, but this will fail if AAPL is not present in the stock list.
 What if AAPL gets removed from the SP500?
-Or what if the user selects an index like the DAX that AAPL is not part of?)
-How can you make this code more resistant to failure?
+Or what if the user selects an index like the DAX that AAPL is not part of?

-?pickerOptions
-set options:
+* set further arguments to the options argumen:
-* actionsBox
+  * actionsBox = FALSE,
-* liveSearch
+  * liveSearch = TRUE
-* size
+  * size = 10

 {{< figure src="/img/courses/dat_sci/14/shiny_layout_dropdown.png">}}

 ### 2.4 Adding the Analyze button

-actionButton(): A button that generates a click event icon() let's us use Font Awesome icons ("download" icon)
+* `actionButton()`: A button that generates a click event.
+Give it the ID `analyze`.
+* `icon()` let's us use Font Awesome icons (e.g. "download" icon).
+Use it inside the `icon` argument.

 {{< figure src="/img/courses/dat_sci/14/shiny_layout_button.png">}}

-Nothing will happen, because we don't have set up any server logics
+If your run the app and press the button nothing will happen, because we don't have set up any server logics yet.

 ### 2.5 Inserting the Interactive Time Series Plot into our UI